 The aim of the research is to examine how the integration of incoming information can be optimised to ensure the best decisions are made.
 The simulation takes place within a laboratory at the University of Western Australia.
 The simulation comprises of a number of submarine consoles, each with a specific function (e.g. sonar and periscope).
 Participants are placed in teams and are trained in their particular role and the communications required with each other.
 The team is asked to track simulated contacts through sonar and optical means to form an accurate representation of ‘what is out there’ in order to report to command.

 The experiment has a duration of about nine hours over one day.
-The day is arranged in two blocks of training and an experimental scenario.
+The day training followed by two one-hour experimental scenarios.
 Each scenario will be video and audio taped in order to capture team member interactions.
 All subsequent data is de-identified.

 The simulation has been developed by the Defence Science and Technology Group with guidance from Royal Australian Navy submariners.
 Participants who complete the experiment will have unique insight into how a submarine command team actually operates to track and monitor other vessels.